X

 Is using Google Analytics through a WordPress plugin safe?

 Yes, using Google Analytics through a trusted WordPress plugin like MonsterInsights is safe and recommended.
-MonsterInsights ensures the security of your website data by adhering to best practices:
+MonsterInsights upholds the security of your website analytics data by adhering to best practices:

 • Data Privacy: MonsterInsights is compliant with privacy regulations like GDPR and provides options to anonymize IP addresses, ensuring user data protection.